Franzzzzzzzz/NDDEM/visualise/docs/intro.md

 - `initial_camera_location`: three numbers (e.g. `initial_camera_location=1,2,3`) to set the initial camera location if so desired.
 - `camera_target`: three numbers (e.g. `camera_target=1,2,3`) to set what the camera is pointing at if so desired.
 - `t0`: `float` to set the initial timestep to display.
 Default is `0`.
+- `texture_path`: If using the `TexturingServer`, optionally set a different path to look for textures.
+Helps if you have premade a bunch of textures for some different cases.
-- `binary`: if included, this flag loads from binary data instead of csv data.
-You can convert csv to binary data using the included script `binarise_output.py` in the `scripts` folder.
+- `data_type`: `default`, `binary`, `mercury` or `liggghts`.
+If included, this flag loads data from a different data source.
+You can convert NDDEM csv to binary data using the included script `binarise_output.py` in the `scripts` folder.
--
+- `stats`: include this flag to show some statistics in the top left corner.
+If things are running slowly/poorly this can really help!

-An example command that works for me, when the TexturingServer is running: `/path/to/index.html?fname=D5Cristal/&view_mode=D4&colour_scheme=inverted&time=350&rate=5&display_type=keyboard`
+An example command that works for me, when the TexturingServer is running: `http://localhost:54321/visualise/index.html?fname=D5Cristal/&view_mode=D4&colour_scheme=inverted&time=350&rate=5`